ThrowTheSwitch/Ceedling/README.md

 # Ceedling ![CI](https://github.com/ThrowTheSwitch/Ceedling/workflows/CI/badge.svg)

-_May 8, 2024_ 🚚 **Ceedling 1.0** is a release candidate and will be
+_July 11, 2024_ 🚚 **Ceedling 1.0.0** is a release candidate and will be
 shipping very soon.
-See the [Release Notes](#docs/ReleaseNotes.md) for an overview of a long list of improvements and fixes.
+See the [Release Notes](docs/ReleaseNotes.md) for an overview of all that’s new since 0.31.0 plus links to the detailed Changelog and list of Breaking Changes.

 # 🌱 Ceedling is a handy-dandy build system for C projects